akornato/stacks-dashboard/README.md

 Dashboard for user transactions in [Stacks](https://www.stacks.co), an open-source network of decentralized apps and smart contracts built on Bitcoin.

 - [Hiro Stacks API](https://docs.hiro.so/api) and [micro-stacks](https://github.com/fungible-systems/micro-stacks) to communicate with Stacks and [Hiro Wallet](https://wallet.hiro.so)
-- [Next.js](https://nextjs.org/) with [iron-session](https://github.com/vvo/iron-session) to Server Side Render on a persisted state of the Hiro Wallet (minus private key)
+- [Next.js](https://nextjs.org/) with [iron-session](https://github.com/vvo/iron-session) to Server Side Render on a persisted state of the Hiro Wallet (minus private key).
+TODO: read the transactions on SSR instead after this [issue in micros-stacks](https://github.com/fungible-systems/micro-stacks/issues/158) has been fixed.
+Until then transactions are initially loaded on the client, hence the spinner.
 - [PlanetScale DB](https://planetscale.com) with [Prisma](https://www.prisma.io) ORM to cache transactions, both pending and confirmed
 - [Hiro WebSocket API Client](https://github.com/hirosystems/stacks-blockchain-api/tree/master/client) to update transactions on the client and in cache